hoangduytran/blender-manual/manual/modeling/modifiers/generate/multiresolution.rst

    The Multiresolution modifier.

 Levels Viewport
-   Set the level of subdivisions to show in Object Mode.
+   Set the level of subdivisions to show in the viewport.
 Sculpt
-   Set the level of subdivisions to use in Sculpt Mode.
+   Set the level of subdivisions to use specifically in Sculpt Mode.
 Render
    Set the level of subdivisions to show when rendering.

 Sculpt Base Mesh
-   Makes sculpt-mode tools deform the base mesh instead of the displaced mesh, while previewing the displacement of higher subdivision levels.
-This allows you to see the propagation of strokes in real-time, which enables to use complex tools like Cloth or Pose in much higher resolutions without surface noise and artifacts.
+   Deform the unsubdivided base mesh instead of the higher levels.
+   Meanwhile the set level will be previewed.
+This allows you to make much broader changes in visual context to higher sculpted details without creating surface noise and artifacts.

 Optimal Display
+   Only display the edges of the original geometry.
-   When rendering the wireframe of this object, the wires of the new subdivided edges will be skipped (only displays the edges of the original geometry).
+   So when rendering the wireframe of this object, the wires of the subdivided edges will be skipped.

 Subdivisions